 - Trainings and information on innovative practices for competitive advantage

-Restricting access to video content is possible in a variety of ways.
-One of the most basic is password protection.
-This feature only allows users who enter a specific password or passphrase to access a given video recording or live stream.
+Enterprises can restrict access to video content in a variety of ways.
+One of the most basic methods is password protection.
+This feature allows only users who enter a specific password or passphrase to access a given video recording or live stream.

 Geographic and domain restrictions